dimyG/jekyll-theme-chirpy/_posts/2026-06-29-nations-consciousness-and-negative-utilitarianism.md

 should not end there.
 After all, what exactly is it about humanity that we identify with, in this case?
 Is it human values, intelligence, consciousness?
 Suppose that one day we encounter an extraterrestrial civilization composed of conscious beings possessing these very qualities, perhaps to an even greater degree than we do.
-Instantly, a new layer of collective identity emerges, that of the universal conscious being, a universal rather than merely a human identity. **By the same logic with which a humanist could act independently of what benefits their own nation, a universalist could act independently of what benefits their own species.** That thought alone may already make some readers uneasy, especially once we realize that universalism is simply the logical extension of humanism.
+At that point, a new layer of collective identity emerges, that of the universal conscious being, a universal rather than merely a human identity. **By the same logic with which a humanist could act independently of what benefits their own nation, a universalist could act independently of what benefits their own species.** That thought alone may already make some readers uneasy, especially once we realize that universalism is simply the logical extension of humanism.